aepyornis/bbler/README.md

 # BBLER

-Downloads and reports information about buildings in nyc.
+Downloads and reports information about buildings in nyc

 ## Setup